shani24levi/learning_journey/TS/README.md

 TypeScript is JavaScript with syntax for types.
 TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.

+TypeScript is JavaScript’s runtime with a compile-time type checker

 ## Topics

 - ts vs js